onsah/my-static-site-generator/content/pages/posts/minimal-scala-container-images.md

    jdk.unsupported
 ```

 Side note: In my case, I later realized that I needed some more modules for my application to actually work.
 These were `jdk.crypto.ec` and `jdk.crypto.cryptoki`.
-Without these I couldn't make requests to some websites which requires encryption algorithms provided from these modules.
+Without these, I couldn't make requests to some websites which requires encryption algorithms provided from these modules.
 In case you see `javax.net.ssl.SSLHandshakeException: Received fatal alert: insufficient_security` adding these may solve your issues.

 Let's add those: